-A receptacle and "Local/Remote" control switch on the lower front control panel and a remote control box with 100 ft.
-(30.5 m) of cord for adjusting the OCV at the welding site are standard.
+A receptacle and "Local/Remote" control switch on the lower front control panel.
 Putting the switch in the "REMOTE" position allows fine current control at the remote control box while placing the switch in the "LOCAL" position allows fine current control at the "Job Selector" on the machine.
 When using the optional field installed CV adapter (K385-[]) the "Local/Remote" switch is only active in the "VV" mode.